securingsam/SmartScanner-iOS-Spec/README.md

 <a id="custom-scanner-configurations"></a>
 ### Custom scanner configurations

-The `scan` method call site accepts a [`ScanConfig`](API_REFERENCE.md#scanconfig) object.
+The `scan` method accepts a [`ScanConfig`](API_REFERENCE.md#scanconfig) object.

-The [`ScanConfig`](API_REFERENCE.md#scanconfig) object allows the SDK client to control some of the scanner's configurations.
+The [`ScanConfig`](API_REFERENCE.md#scanconfig) object allows the SDK client to control the scanner's configurations.
 For example, the following code snippet starts a scan that is using only `PING` to detect devices in the network and sets the scan to last only 2 minutes.

 All scanner types can be found within the [`SamScannerType`](API_REFERENCE.md#samscannertype) enum.

->**Note** The default configurations are considered to be optimized for best scan results.
+>**Note** The default configurations are considered to be optimized for the best scan results.

 ```swift
 let config = ScanConfig(